CHANGING TERTIARY DANCE EDUCATION: THE BACHELOR'S PROGRAMME IN DANCE PEDAGOGY AT STOCKHOLM UNIVERSITY OF THE ARTS, 2020 - 2023

 STUDENT PERSPECTIVES

-Below you can read the documentation from the student workshop series.
-The work with involvement of student perspectives in the new curriculum was also explored in a chapter in the anthology edited by Karen Schupp (2023): Futures of Performance - The Responsibilities of Performing Arts in Higher Education (link through illustration to the right).
+The documentation from the student workshop series can be found below (in Swedish).
+The work with involvement of student perspectives in the new curriculum was also explored in a chapter (Reppen et al., 2023) in the anthology Futures of Performance - The Responsibilities of Performing Arts in Higher Education (link through illustration to the right), edited by Karen Schupp.

 process direction long